 Initialisation options

-The options below are shared across the JavaScript plugin and the React, Vue, Angular and Svelte components.
-Code examples below show the value you pass for each option — with the JS plugin, pass them as properties of the options object, e.g. intlTelInput(input, { initialCountry: "us" }); with the framework components, pass them as individual props (with the same name).
+The options below are shared across the vanilla JavaScript library and the React, Vue, Angular and Svelte components.
+Code examples below show the value you pass for each option — with the vanilla JavaScript library, pass them as properties of the options object, e.g. intlTelInput(input, { initialCountry: "us" }); with the framework components, pass them as individual props (with the same name), e.g. <IntlTelInput initialCountry="us" />.

 Throughout these docs, “iso2 code” means the two-letter country identifier (ISO 3166-1 alpha-2, e.g. "gb"), and “dial code” means the international calling prefix (e.g. +44).